 All the concepts used in this work are defined and explained accordingly without ambiguity.

-Audience: The Lagos state populace.
+Audience: The Lagos state populace who are expose to media .

 Rating: The percentage of respondents to an opinion on their perception of the 2019 Presidential election.